KNOLLY54/SHOPREPO/README.md

 - **Cart Management**: Users can add, update, and remove items from their cart.
 The cart page displays the subtotal and total costs, and users can apply discount coupons.
 - **Newsletter Signup**: Users can sign up for newsletters to receive updates about new products and special offers.
 - **Footer**: The footer includes contact information, links to important pages, and social media icons for following the company.
+- **User Authentication**: Users can create an account, log in, and view their profile information.
+- **Form Validation**: JavaScript is used to validate the signup and login forms to ensure that all fields are filled out correctly.

 ## Technologies Used

 - **HTML**: For structuring the content of the web pages.
 - **CSS**: For styling the web pages and ensuring a responsive design.
-- **JavaScript**: For adding interactivity, managing the cart, and handling user actions.
+- **JavaScript**: For adding interactivity, managing the cart, handling user actions, and validating forms.
 - **Font Awesome**: For using icons in the navigation bar, cart, and other sections of the site.

 ## How to Use